Case study for flower remedies

 How to help for issues with Dental Problems and Sleeping

-I arranged to visit for an hour in the evening of Tuesday 13th June at the clients’ house.
+I arranged to visit my client for an hour in the evening.

 I then asked for a brief history where client told me she has been retired from office work for 2 years but previously worked with children.
 She has a husband, son and daughter and 3 lovely grandchildren.
 She enjoys gardening, walking and looking after her grandchildren.
 Her and her husband also do a lot of dancing which takes them away for weekends and short breaks very frequently.